ujji7/eldians/FEATURES.md

 the Marketplace object.
 Indenting and new lines do not matter for the files, as json only looks for brackets '{' These 3 files must be stored in the a2-eldians directory (not in src, but outside of it)

-games file must be named: games.json, users file must be named users.json and marketplace file must be name market.json
+games file is by default named: games.json, users file = users.json and marketplace file is market.json

+If you would like to change the name of database files, rename the attributes in the application file.

 ### GAMES FILE: (games.json)
 Must be in the given format, where the file begins with a '[' and ends with a ']': \